-As of March 31, 2023, we currently have outstanding approximately \$63.3 million aggregate principal amount of our 0.50% convertible senior notes due February 1, 2024 (the "2024 Notes"), approximately \$201.9 million aggregate principal amount of the 2028 Notes (together with the 2024 Notes, "our notes"), and the \$250.0 million Term Loan.
+As of March 31, 2024, we currently have approximately \$201.9 million aggregate principal amount of the 2028 Notes and the \$225.0 million Term Loan outstanding.

-Our ability to make scheduled payments of the principal of, pay interest on, or refinance our indebtedness, including the amounts payable under the 2024 Notes, the 2028 Notes and the Term Loan, depends on our future performance, which is subject to economic, financial, competitive, and other factors beyond our control, such as recent and potential future disruptions in access to bank deposits or lending commitments due to bank failure, as well as in the event of sustained deterioration in the liquidity, or failure, of our clearing, cash management and custodial financial institutions.
+Our ability to make scheduled payments of the principal of, pay interest on, or refinance our indebtedness, including the amounts payable under the 2028 Notes and the Term Loan, depends on our future performance, which is subject to economic, financial, competitive, and other factors beyond our control, such as recent and potential future disruptions in access to bank deposits or lending commitments due to bank failure, as well as in the event of sustained deterioration in the liquidity, or failure, of our clearing, cash management and custodial financial institutions.
+The volatility of the global economy, changes in the credit market conditions, and fluctuations in interest rates could further complicate our ability to refinance our debt.
 Our business may not continue to generate cash flow from operations in the future sufficient to service our debt, including paying off the principal when due, and make necessary capital expenditures.
 Our notes are currently significantly out of the money, and our stock price would have to increase significantly for our notes to convert prior to maturity.
 If we are unable to generate such cash flow, we may be required to adopt one or more alternatives, such as selling assets, restructuring debt or obtaining additional equity capital on terms that may be onerous or highly dilutive.
 Our ability to refinance our indebtedness will depend on the capital markets and our financial condition at such time.
+We may also face heightened regulatory scrutiny or changes in financial regulation which could impact our refinancing options.
 We may not be able to engage in any of these activities or engage in these activities on desirable terms, which could result in a default on our debt obligations.